AkramKalaee/XEvoDomain/README.md

     Rule Extraction
 ```

 The process is **incremental**.
-Knowledge obtained from previously generated tests is incorporated into subsequent search iterations.
+Knowledge obtained from previously generated tests is incorporated into subsequent search iterations, progressively directing the search toward critical behavioral regions.

-This allows the framework to progressively refine its understanding of the system's behavioral space.

 ---